sibelius-notes/sibelius-notes.github.io/md/1209/music370.md

 extension.
 - The tonic chord will occupy the first and final measures and the bass will sound <span>&#92;( \hat 1 &#92;)</span> through the coda

+## The reprise
+- The reprise typically features an elaboration of the primary theme (the cantilena)
+- The accompanying voices can recall figuration from the B section as a means of unifying the structure
+- The reprise proceeds without repeats